MyCoke: CC Metro

 CC Metro is an online spin-off of the virtual world There.
 It was developed by Makena Technologies and sponsored by the Coca-Cola corporation.
 It was released December 6, 2007, but closed on March 9, 2010 because of the closure of There.
 In CC Metro, activities were focused on music, and entertainment.
 The virtual world included a hoverboard skate park and a theater presenting Coca-Cola videos.
 Players could use a "music mixer" tool to develop their own music.
 The chat system was focused on textboxes or voice over IP.
 Players could create their own customized avatar, and could obtain property, and buy pets and vehicles.
 CC Metro allowed players to use My Coke Rewards points to obtain various items in the game.

 Carol Kruse, vice president of Global Interactive Marketing at Coca-Cola, stated in an interview that "to evolve Coke Studios we needed a digital partner that offered technology and capabilities that we didn’t have".
 She further stated that "There.com’s digital platform offered more flexibility and creativity to develop a more lifelike world through which we can deliver greater and more varied content."

 The virtual world was officially shut down on March 9, 2010.

 On May 18, 2011, Michael Wilson announced that There.com will be re-opening, on the There.com homepage.
 All previous members will have access to their old avatars.

-Fan remake

-Decibel.fun is a fan recreation.
-It is being developed to be as close as possible to how Coke Studios felt back when it closed in 2007.